srulikuk/c-f2b/README.md

 - On the host hosting the DB install; `apt install python3 python3-dev python3-pip fail2ban mysql-server mysql-client`
 - On the Client hosts install ; `apt install python3 python3-dev python3-pip fail2ban mysql-client`
 - On all hosts `pip3 install mysql-connector-python psutil`
-- - (Some might comment `pip install` should not be run as root - I welcome contributions of the correct way to do this)
+  - (Some might comment that `pip install` should not be run as root - I welcome contributions of the correct way to do this)

 &nbsp;

 #### <a name="createdb">Creating the database:</a>

-1. `-` Its advisable to secure the mysql installation, run the following command and follow the instructions `mysql_secure_installation`.
+1. Its advisable to secure the mysql installation, run the following command and follow the instructions `mysql_secure_installation`.
-2. `-` Enter mysql root user (execute `mysql` from the command line) and create the db / table / user as follows.
+2. Enter mysql root user (execute `mysql` from the command line) and create the db / table / user as follows.
 3. `CREATE DATABASE fail2ban;`
 4. `USE fail2ban;`
 5. `CREATE TABLE IF NOT EXISTS ip_table (`